Alessandro Galtieri: Bologna’s Coffee expert uncovered

 • Best breakfast in Bologna

-Where to have a Remarkable Breakfast in Bologna
+Where to have the best breakfast in Bologna

 • Stanley Tucci Bologna Market